 Bennett’s sells 100%, pure raw honey, along with a large selection of flavored honey.
 Wildflower, Eucalyptus, Orange Blossom, Blueberry, Clover, Cinnamon, Lemon, Sage, and Hawaiian honey.

-There are two free honey tasting stations with tiny spoons where you can sample all the different kinds of the sweet substance.
+There are two free honey tasting stations with tiny spoons where you can sample all the different kinds of sweet substance.